 I am planning on staying at a hotel for a few days just to play it safe.
 What do you think?

 We strongly advise you not to do this.
 Although reassuring to your loved ones, this will expose the public (housekeeping staff and other patrons) to radiation.
 We know that the toilet you use will be a source of radiation exposure since most of the radioiodine is passed through the urine.
-This is why we advise you to use your own bathroom for a few days and avoid using public bathrooms.
+Therefore, we advise you to use your own bathroom for a few days and avoid using public bathrooms.

 How long should I wait to get pregnant after having radioiodine treatment?

-Do I need any tests prior to treatment?
+Do I need any tests before treatment?